Last week I started a conversation on burnout, looking at what causes/contributes to the, now recognised, medical condition.

 Too much time on screens/video calls

 This is a complaint I’ve heard a lot.
-Some people are spending up to 6hours on video calls and then expected to get through a full day’s work!
+Some people are spending up to 6-hours on video calls and then expected to get through a full day’s work!
+Not to mention what this is doing to the eyes.
+I’ve had a client complain of her eyes temporarily seizing up whilst looking at 3 screens all day, every day with barely any break.

 Those leading and managing people have to plan in time to communicate with their teams both on group calls and one-to-ones simply because communication is so different when you’re not in the same room/office with people — it can’t be spontaneous or even subconscious anymore, time needs to be planned in to check in with people or even discuss something that might otherwise have been a passing comment at the water cooler.